 Your innocent, loving, loyal, sentient being, best friend deserves nothing but the best.
 Just as your children are taught, by the least intrusive, least abusive, most pleasurable way of learning possible, so do your pets.
 At some organizations such as the Humane Society of Greater Miami it is obvious the blind are leading the blind.
 Here are some more analogies for really thick headed curmudgeons: (If you say yes to any of these questions, do not pass GO and proceed directly to jail.)

-- Do you smack your 2-3 year old child in the head when they are scared or are not listening to you?
+- Do you smack your 2-3 year old toddler in the head when they are scared or are not listening to you?

 - If your 2- 3 year old daughter was scared of the dark and even more terrified of bats, would leaving her alone in a cave with bats flying everywhere cure her of this fear?

-- Do you expect your 2-3 year old child to understand French, Spanish, English, Mandarin, Cantonese or Swahili and all of your accents and dialects?
-Would that be reasonable expectation for a parent before attempting to teach a child linguistics?
+- Do you expect your 2-3 year old toddler to understand French, Spanish, English, Mandarin, Cantonese or Swahili and all of your accents and dialects?
+Would that be a reasonable expectation for a parent before attempting to teach a child linguistics?

 If you answered yes to any of these, you need some serious help.
 Imbibe on all of those examples.
 All of these scenarios are proven to cause cortisol levels to spike to very high levels.
 Levels at which shut down occurs and where operant conditioning does not occur!
 If someone pulled out a shotgun and held it to your head and then asked you if you would like your favorite food or tried to teach you a new theory or trick how do you think you would react or perform? (before or after you wet your pants).
 As previously mentioned, stress is bad for the mind, body and soul.